Industrial overcapacity can enable seasonal flexibility in electricity use: Introduction

-In this work, we quantitatively evaluate the system-level flexibility value of retaining aluminum smelting overcapacity in China’s decarbonization pathway by embedding a refined aluminum smelter operation model~\citep{shen_improved_2025} within a provincial-resolved power system capacity expansion model to co-optimize the hourly operations of both systems.
-The problem is made computationally tractable by the dimensionality reduction framework developed by Lyu et al.~\citep{lyu_data-driven_2025} and a tailored iterative solution algorithm.
-We find that in net-zero electricity systems, overcapacity enables aluminum smelters to shift operations away from periods of winter electricity supply scarcity, which are driven by low renewable availability and heating electrification (Figure \ref{fig_concept}).
-This flexibility lowers overall electricity system costs by reducing peak loads, which in turn decreases the renewable capacity required to meet those peaks and lowers utilization of coal, natural gas, and nuclear generation.
-In a 2050 net-zero scenario, retaining 30\% aluminum-smelting overcapacity reduces electricity system costs by 15-72 billion CNY/year (or 8-34\% of the aluminum smelting industry’s product value), as compared to a no-overcapacity case.
-We also find that, in such a scenario, aluminum production costs are lower by over 1,500 CNY/tonne, due to aluminum smelters consuming cheaper electricity.
-Furthermore, because thermal power plants may also operate seasonally in decarbonized systems, complementary seasonal operation in the aluminum smelting industry could help reduce workforce fluctuations across the aluminum smelting and power generation sectors by 62\%, potentially helping to stabilize employment.
+We find that in decarbonized electricity systems, overcapacity enables aluminum smelters to shift operations away from periods of winter electricity supply scarcity, which are driven by low renewable availability and heating electrification.
+This flexibility lowers overall electricity system costs by reducing peak loads, which in turn decreases the generation capacity required to meet those peaks, as well as lowering utilization of coal, natural gas, and nuclear generation.
+In the Decarbonized Power 2050 (DP-2050) scenario, retaining 30\% aluminum-smelting overcapacity reduces electricity system costs by 23-32 billion CNY/year (or 11-15\% of the aluminum smelting industry's product value), as compared to a no-overcapacity case.
+We find that, in such a scenario, aluminum production costs are lower by over 1,500 CNY/tonne (or 9\% of the total production cost), due to aluminum smelters consuming cheaper electricity.
+We also explore the potential socio-economic implications of this transition.
+Because thermal power plants may also operate seasonally in decarbonized systems, complementary seasonal operation in the aluminum smelting industry reveals a potential for inter-industry labor deployment.
+Our analysis indicates that if workers could switch between industries on a seasonal basis, aggregated workforce volatility across the aluminum smelting and power generation sectors could theoretically be reduced by up to 25\%.
+This highlights a possible co-benefit of seasonal aluminum smelter operation for bolstering social stability in deeply-decarbonized energy systems.

 Although we are using aluminum smelting as a case, our findings can be generalized to other energy-intensive industries, such as steel and cement industries, where seasonal operation could potentially bring significant energy input cost savings to offset the costs of maintaining overcapacity and product storage.
-More broadly, our work suggests that industrial overcapacity should be reframed from a problem to an opportunity to reduce energy system costs, lower industrial production costs, and mitigate socio-economic disruptions from energy decarbonization.
+More broadly, our work suggests that industrial overcapacity could be reframed from a problem to an opportunity to reduce energy system costs, lower industrial production costs, foster workforce stability, and thereby mitigate socio-economic disruptions from energy decarbonization.